 Bishop John Moore purchased land for All Souls parish in 1881 in Sanford, Florida, however, that would not be the land upon which the first church was built.
 The property on which the first church was ultimately constructed was purchased on April 26, 1887 for $2600 dollars.

 The photographs directly above and below this text are of the first All Souls Catholic Church.
 The cornerstone for the church was set on July 4, 1887 by Father Felix Prosper Swembergh as part of the grand Independence Day celebration that brought thousands of people from far away cities to Sanford.

 Prior to the construction of the 1887 church, priests assigned to the church in Maitland and later to St. James Church in Orlando, would travel to Sanford once or twice a month to celebrate Mass, baptize babies and perform marriages.
 Newspaper listings for church service times state that the services were held at Doyle’s Hall.
 M. J. Doyle was an Irish Catholic businessman who allowed the visiting priest to use space above his mercantile store at the corner of First Street and Magnolia in downtown Sanford.

 ABOVE: This copy of the March 17, 1887 Daily Journal newspaper was recovered from the cornerstone of All Souls Catholic Church in January 1932 after the church burned to the ground on January 25 of that year.
-Page two, column six of the newspaper includes the CHURCHES section, listing all the churches in Sanford, the times of their services and the name of the pastors.
+Page two, column six (last column on the right) of the newspaper includes the CHURCHES section, listing all the churches in Sanford, the times of their services, and the name of the pastors.
 This is the information for the Catholic Services in Sanford during the winter months.

 Reverend Father Felix Prosper Swembergh